-This kind of snuck up on us, this foster parent thing.
-Most foster parents have to go through rigorous questionnaires, interviews and background checks.
+This kind of snuck up on us, look this foster parent thing.
+Most foster parents have to go through rigorous questionnaires, pill interviews and background checks.
 Not us, not when you’re fostering 4H calves.

 My husband, Jeff & I are very pro-4H, there isn’t another organization in Canada that can do so much for kids from life skills to scholarships.
 Every chance we get, we’ll tell wavering parents why they should put their kids in 4H.
 Jeff is a leader in our horse club this year & our youngest daughter will be joining the horse club as a Cleaver Kid.
 This is a younger group of kids that can take part in 4H before they are full-members, they’re between 6-8 years old.